-As the Upper Peninsula’s capacity building organization, Grow & Lead has reached out to nonprofits from across the region to compile a one-stop place for donors to learn about organizations with #GivingTuesday campaigns.
-The #give906 campaign was developed through a committee of local nonprofit that participate in #GivingTuesday.
-We encourage residents of the U.P. and those who hold the U.P. close to their heart to consider giving to an organization in the 906 area code.
+As the Upper Peninsula’s capacity building organization, Grow & Lead is reaching out to nonprofits from across the region to coordinate an Upper Peninsula wide #GivingTuesday campaign.
+The #give906 campaign was developed in 2018 by a committee of local nonprofits that participate in #GivingTuesday, with the goal of encouraging residents of the U.P. and those who hold the U.P. close to their heart to consider giving to an organization in the 906 area code.

 Diocese of Marquette

 For the second year, the Diocese of Marquette is participating in the national #iGiveCatholic campaign.
 This online giving initiative unites Yoopers with other Catholics across the U.S. and beyond to support their favorite Catholic causes.

 In 2018, the fourth year of the campaign, there were more than 2500 participating parishes, schools and nonprofit ministries representing 29 dioceses across the country.
 Online contributions totaled more than 28,000 gifts from 48 states and six countries!

 The Diocese of Marquette, as a gift to its Catholic parishes, schools, radio stations, and other organizations and ministries, has created web pages for 112 organizations represented on the 2019 Diocese of Marquette #iGiveCatholic campaign.
 Watch the leaderboard to see how fundraising is going on December 3!

 This year, for Giving Tuesday Encore Financial and Lake Superior Smokehouse will be collecting children’s socks and underwear, for children in need this holiday season.
 They can be any size, color, or gender as long as they are new.
 Everyone who drops off an item, will be entered to receive a chicken dinner at Lake Superior Smokehouse Brewpub!